Agency Planning Efforts

 Tri-County Health Department’s recent planning efforts:

 In 2008, Colorado's Public Health Act (C.R.S.
 25-1-505) was signed into law.
 It specifically designated public health functions for health departments in Colorado, and subsequent resolutions from each of the 3 Boards of County Commissioners designated TCHD as their local public health agency (LPHA) and re-authorized the Department as it is today.
 In addition, on Oct.
 19, 2011, the Colorado State Board of Health passed the Core Public Health Services – New Rule.
-This rule requires each LPHA to deliver or assure that core public health services are provided to the community, and it also requires the agency to complete a Public Health Improvement Planning process every 5 years.
+This rule requires each LPHA to deliver or assure that core public health services are provided to the community and it also requires the agency to complete a Public Health Improvement Planning process every 5 years.

 Public Health Improvement Plan

 The statute directed each local health department to conduct assessments of community health and of local public health capacity and use the results of the assessments to develop a five-year local Public Health Improvement Plan that engages community partners in improving the health of their communities.
 Tri-County Health Department conducted the process of developing this plan in accordance with state guidelines during 2013.
-This document represents the results of the public health improvement planning process led by Tri-County Health Department (TCHD) using for its diverse jurisdiction comprised of Adams, Arapahoe and Douglas Counties.
+This document represents the results of the public health improvement planning process led by Tri-County Health Department (TCHD) for its' diverse jurisdiction comprised of Adams, Arapahoe and Douglas Counties.
 Download the Public Health Improvement Plan

 Metro Denver Partnership for Health Roadmap

 In 2017, the Partnership outlined planned activities for the year in each of the four primary areas and added a fifth priority area, Environmental Health, with a particular focus on Climate Change.
-See the 2017 Update.
+2017 Update.